 NOBEL LAUREATE MEETINGS IN LINDAU

-Starting in 1951, every year about 30 to 40 Nobel Laureates meet up to 600 young scientists (undergraduates, PhD students, and post-doc researchers) from all over the world.
+Once every year, around 30-40 Nobel Laureates convene in Lindau to meet the next generation of leading scientists: 600 undergraduates, PhD students, and post-doc researchers from all over the world.
 The Lindau Nobel Laureate Meetings foster the exchange among scientists of different generations, cultures, and disciplines.

 Upcoming Lindau Meeting